Rishivedula-09/rishi-vedula-mridangam-portfolio/adithalam-korvai.md

 ### Repetition and Multiplication

-This korvai follows a repeated structure that is played three times before the final landing.

 Because the phrase is repeated ×3, I must calculate:

-phrase length
-× number of repetitions
-+ final resolving phrase
+phrase length × number of repetitions + final resolving phrase

 The total must align with the 8-beat Adi Tala cycle.

-This showed me that korvai requires planning and multiplication, not just repetition.

 ### Planning the Resolution